 Want to share this blog post with someone you know?
 Or send them a Cliff Notes video?
 Well, what do you know…someone has conveniently put a 10 second video here for you to send them!

 4. Make money

 Summer is a great time to get your finances in gear, ready for the next academic year or latter half of the year in general.
-Check out the make money archive on my blog for loads of ways to make extra money this summer whilst you have time off.
+Check out the make money archive on the blog for loads of ways to make extra money this summer whilst you have time off.

 You could even do my free email course ‘Improve your bank balance in just 3 days’ as a way to kickstart making or saving money.
 Simply sign up via the form below.

 Unless you’re into that sort of thing, the idea of going to a museum sounds horrendously boring and this would be the last place you’d visit with friends.